Andy Hessenthaler: Personal life

 Hessenthaler's mother died in 1991, shortly before his first professional match.
 His father was an aspiring footballer and was at one time on the books of Arsenal, but never played professionally.
-He is married to Nikki and has a daughter, Jasmine, and a son, Jake, who is a professional footballer with Crawley Town and made his debut for Gillingham in December 2013.
+He is married to Nikki and has a daughter, Jasmine, and a son, Jake, who also became a professional footballer, making his debut for Gillingham in December 2013.
 His brother-in-law, Darren Hare, has served as the youth team manager at Gillingham, while his nephew, Josh Hare, came through the youth set-up at Gillingham and went on to play professionally.

 Managerial statistics

 Hessenthaler's third spell in management at Gillingham was as part of a team of four joint caretaker managers, along with Steve Lovell, Darren Hare, and Mark Patterson.